SpaceX Starship SN9 flies high, explodes on landing just like SN8

 Then the drama deepened Friday evening when the Verge reported that SpaceX had violated its launch license from the FAA for the December test flight of SN8.

-While we don't know what SpaceX was requesting a safety waiver for specifically, the Washington Post reported that the explosive end of SN8 was expected and not an issue.
+While we don't know what specifically SpaceX was requesting a safety waiver for, the Washington Post reported that the explosive end of SN8 was expected and not an issue.

 Whatever the source of the drama was, the FAA now seems to be fine with the Starship test program continuing to move forward.
 The wait for the next test flight might not be a long one as the next prototype, SN10, is already standing on the launch pad not far from where SN9 took off.